-A well-toned body with smooth contours often is a sign of fitness achieved by healthy diet and exercise.
+A well-toned body with smooth contours often is a sign of fitness achieved by a healthy diet and exercise.
 But exercise cannot always achieve results for individuals who have loose, sagging skin and uneven contours.
-Aging, sun damage, pregnancy and fluctuations in body weight as well as genetic factors contribute to poor tissue elasticity and may result in sagging of the abdomen, buttocks, thighs, and upper arms.
+Aging, sun damage, pregnancy, and fluctuations in body weight as well as genetic factors contribute to poor tissue elasticity and may result in sagging of the abdomen, buttocks, thighs, and upper arms.

-If you desire a firmer, more youthful looking body contour, then a surgical body lift may help achieve your goals.
+If you desire a firmer, more youthful-looking body contour, then a surgical body lift may help achieve your goals.
 In general, a body lift reduces excess fat and skin resulting in smoother skin and contours.
 These physical changes to the body can improve your body image and enhance your self-confidence.

 A body lift is surgery performed to correct excess loose and sagging skin and irregular contours of the:

 - Abdominal area, locally or extending around the sides and into the lower back area

 - Buttocks, that may be low, flat or shaped unevenly

 - Groin that may sag into the inner thigh

 - Thigh, including the inner, outer, or posterior thigh, or circumferentially

 Surgical body lifting improves the shape and tone of the underlying tissue that supports fat and skin.
 Excess sagging fat and skin is removed to treat conditions caused in part by poor tissue elasticity.
 In addition, a body lift can improve a dimpled, irregular skin surface, commonly known as cellulite.